djlaserman/Codessa/README.md

 # Codessa
-Codessa - Godess of code
+Codessa - The godess of code